What is a Chamber of Commerce and what does it do?

 - Committee Involvement: Help shape the programs and services offered by the Chamber.

-- Roundtable Network: Wide range of private roundtables, open to CEOs, CFOs, Sales Executives, Office Managers and Emerging Markets.
+- Roundtable Network: Wide range of private roundtables, open to CEOs, CFOs, CMOs, Sales Executives, and Manufacturing Operations Leaders.

 - WE Excel Programs: Programs geared towards the unique needs of women.

 - HYPE: Harnessing Young Professional Energy serves a single connecting point for young professionals